|Oracle® Database Concepts

-A database operation includes a SQL statement, a PL/SQL block, or a composite of the two.
+In the context of database monitoring, a database operation is a logical entity that includes a SQL statement, a PL/SQL block, or a composite of the two.
 A simple database operation is either a single SQL statement, or a single PL/SQL procedure or function.
 A composite database operation is activity between two points in time in a single database session.

 You can divide a large set of tasks into database operations, and subdivide operations into phases, so that you can more easily monitor, compare, and tune tasks.
 You cannot nest operations and phases within one another.
 A use case is a PL/SQL batch job that takes three times as long as usual to complete.
 By configuring the job as a database operation, you can easily identify and tune the expensive steps in the job.